Long, Long Way to Go

-"Long, Long Way to Go" is a song by British hard rock band Def Leppard, from their studio album X (2002).
-The song was later included on the Best of Def Leppard compilation album in 2004.
+"Long, Long Way to Go" is a song by English hard rock band Def Leppard, from their studio album X (2002).
+Written by Wayne Hector and Steve Robson, the song was later included on the Best of Def Leppard compilation album in 2004.
 Released as a single, it remains Def Leppard's last UK Top 40 hit single, reaching number 40 in April 2003.